YasmineSaad79/Dos-Project/README.md

-# 📚 Distributed Operating System Course Project
+# 📚 Bookstore Microservices System
-## 🧩 Microservices Architecture

 This project demonstrates a simple microservices-based bookstore system using **Node.js**, **Express**, **SQLite**, and **Docker**.
 It’s designed for educational purposes under the **Distributed Operating Systems** course.